Wolverhampton 2018-19 Betting Preview: Will Premier League New Boys Make Noise?

 That noise only grew louder in the offseason, as Wolves brought in more talented players from Portugal.
 They signed Rui Patricio — last seen playing goalkeeper for Portugal at the World Cup — at the beginning of the month.
 Midfielder Joao Moutinho, who ranks third all-time with 113 appearances for Portugal, signed from Monaco, a club that will play in the Champions League this season.

 It is unheard of for a newly promoted side to have this much talent, and the odds back up that notion.
-At offshore sportsbook Bookmaker, Wolves are the seventh-favorite to win the Premier League behind the “big six.”
+Wolves are the seventh-favorite to win the Premier League behind the “big six.”
 It’s pretty incredible that a newly promoted side is ahead of 10 teams that played in the Premier League last season.

 The Bet To Watch